- > What are Siri Shortcuts?

 - > How to move Shortcuts in your Library

-One of the new features in iOS 12 is Siri Shortcuts.
-Custom Siri commands that either appear based on actions you frequently do, or can be programmed yourself.
+Shortcuts are a collection of custom Siri commands that either appear based on actions you frequently do, or can be programmed yourself.
 When we first heard about Siri Shortcuts we were quite excited by the potential for the feature which seemed to promise that our phones would start predicting what we were going to do and doing it for us before we did it.
 But when iOS 12 arrived we were baffled by it.

 The first time you noticed a Siri Shortcut was probably when you pulled down on the top of the screen to search or to see Siri suggestions of apps you might want to use, and were confronted with a option to “Send a message” to someone you were conversing with.
 Maybe you saw a “Place a FaceTime call” option, or an offer to do something in a particular app.